Skip to main content

 Year 7

 In year 7 the key thread running through all topics will be the use of the present tense.
 Students will also meet key past and future phrases via linguistic routines.
+They will build upon the foundations laid at KS2 to become confident and competent language learners.

 Students will compare festivals and other cultural aspects throughout the year.